benc-uk/serverless-cognitive/README.md

 # Overview
-This guide will step you through deploying a multi part application which demonstrates using serverless compute with Azure Functions combined with the pre-built machine learning models of Cognitive Services
+This guide will step you through deploying a multi part application which demonstrates using the serverless compute of Azure Functions combined with the pre-built machine learning models of Azure Cognitive Services

-With this application users can take photos using their phone, these photos are analysed using computer vision.
+With this application users can take photos using their phone, and have these photos  analysed using computer vision.
 The results have a description of the image, people's faces and also a set of tags.
 The demo app stores this information and the results are dynamically updated & displayed on a web page

 The system consists of four main parts:
 - Camera web app